rafis/ogre2-sample/README.md

 Other templates
 ---------------

-None as I know for Ogre3d 2.x.
+I haven't found any for Ogre3D 2.x, that's why I have created this template.